 Kristin Rothballer is a transformative social change leader, with a focus on where care for the planet meets advocacy for equality and justice.
-She consults on strategy, programs and organizational development for nonprofits, foundations and social enterprises.
-Her current projects include developing Bell Valley Retreat at the Toll House; helping to design COAL, a musical to engage people around climate change; and serving on the urban program faculty of Center for Whole Communities.
+She consults on strategy, programs and organizational development for nonprofits, foundations and social and land-based enterprises.
+Her current projects include serving as a Senior Fellow for Center for Whole Communities; helping to design FIREROCK, a musical to engage people around climate change.
+She is also on the teaching team of Ecology of Awakening, a program through Edge at Commonweal.
+Kristin recently helped to build a new rural retreat center as Program Director for Bell Valley Retreat.
+She previously served as the Managing Director of Green for All, an organization she helped to found, which is working to build an inclusive green economy.
+She was the Program Director at Tunitas Creek Ranch/New Priorities Foundation, a foundation and working farm that hosted educational programs and retreats.
 For many years, Kristin worked as the Director of Programs at Bioneers, where she led efforts to widen participation in ecological and community restoration, particularly among underserved youth.
+Her background includes nonprofit management, teaching, community organizing and marketing strategy.
 Kristin serves on the Board of Trustees for the Tyler Rigg Foundation and also on the Board of Directors for Windcall, Edventure More and CTZN WELL.

-Jim Sano is World Wildlife Fund’s Vice President for Travel, Tourism and Conservation.
-He serves as the senior advisor on conservation travel programs.
-Jim was formerly President of Geographic Expeditions, a San Francisco-based adventure travel company that offers educational travel, location management, and sustainable travel consulting services.
-Prior to joining Geographic Expeditions, Jim served as a ranger and special assistant to the Superintendent at Yosemite National Park in California.
-Jim is the recipient of five National Park Service Special Achievement awards.
-He also led the first American men and women’s expedition to Mt.
-Everest, the first guided crossing of South Georgia Island, and other ground-breaking expeditions in Asia and Latin America.
+Jim Sano is World Wildlife Fund’s Vice President for Conservation Travel.
+He was formerly President of Geographic Expeditions, a San Francisco-based adventure travel company.
+Prior to joining Geographic Expeditions, Jim served as a ranger and special assistant to the Superintendent at Yosemite National Park.
+Jim was also the founding chairman of the Mono Lake Foundation and served on the boards of the Trust for Public Land, the Natural Step, and the Yosemite Restoration Trust.
+He is currently advisor for Tompkins Conservation in Chile and Argentina.
+Jim is the recipient of five National Park Service Special Achievement awards and led the first American men and women’s West Ridge Everest expedition, the first guided crossing of South Georgia Island, and other ground-breaking expeditions throughout Asia and Latin America.

 Be the first to learn of the award-winning films, Sunday, 1 pm, in the Stone Hall of the Miners Foundry.
 Champagne will be served, courtesy of our National Partner Barefoot Winery.
 Join us and honor the award winning film makers!
 A Sunday Afternoon session ticket or Weekend Pass is required and seating is limited.